xarmar/conference-track-management/ThoughtProcess.md

 I had some time during my lunch break to code which I used to code the Track method findNetworkingEventStartTime().
 This method returns the hour the networking event should start at.

-- This runs inside Conferences's Method placeNetworkingEvents() method which loops over a array of Tracks.
+- This runs inside Conferences's Method placeNetworkingEvents() method which loops over an array of Tracks.
 This way all Tracks get the correct time to start their networking events.

 <br>